hantsy/jakartaee8-starter-boilerplate/docs/01setup.md

 Download a copy of  the latest of [Apache Maven 3](https://maven.apache.org) , and extract the files into your local system.
 Optionally, set up a **M2\_HOME** environment variable, and also do not forget to append *&lt;Maven Installation dir>/bin* your **PATH** environment variable.

-Type the following command to verify Apache Maven is working.
+Type the following command to verify if Apache Maven is working.

 ```shell
 #mvn -v